scipy-conference/scipy_proceedings/papers/compyle_pr_ab/compyle.rst

 Limitations
 ------------

-While compyle is really powerful and convenient, it does use a rather verbose and low-level syntax.
+While Compyle is really powerful and convenient, it does use a rather verbose and low-level syntax.
 In practice we have found that this is not a major problem.
 The more serious issue is the fact that we cannot directly use external libraries in a platform neutral way.
 For example, there are ways to use an external OpenCL or CUDA library but this will not be usable on a CPU.
 Obviously one cannot use normal Python code and use basic Python data structures.
+This is because the Python data structures would need to be implemented in the target language.
 Furthermore, one cannot use well established libraries like scipy from within the parallel constructs.
-These are limitations that are beyond the scope of compyle at this point.
+The reason for this is that scipy and other libraries are not necessarily available for use on a GPU or even on multi-core CPUs.
+These are limitations that are beyond the scope of Compyle at this point.

-The low-level API that compyle provides turns out to be quite an advantage as compyle code is usually very fast the first time it runs.
+The low-level API that Compyle provides turns out to be quite an advantage as Compyle code is usually very fast the first time it runs.
 This is because it will refuse to run any code that uses Python objects.
 By forcing the user to write the algorithms conforming to the constraints makes the code efficient.
 It also forces the user to think along the lines of parallel algorithms.
 This